Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

-\paragraph{Citation Generation} Bibliographic references in scientific papers are important components for ensuring the scientific integrity of the authors.
-However, in many cases, cited articles of bibliographic references generated by LLMs such as ChatGPT are reported not to exist, that is, are hallucinated or incorrect \cite{li-ouyang-2024-related,huang2023citation,li2024citation,farhat2023trustworthy}.
-Most of the studies reporting hallucinated or erroneous bibliographic references are case studies presenting one or more examples. \citet{walters2023fabrication}, however, present a study in which they use ChatGPT-3.5 and ChatGPT-4 to produce 84 documents (short reviews of the literature) on 42 multidisciplinary topics.
-The resulting documents contain 636 bibliographic citations, which are further analyzed for errors and hallucinations.
-Their results show that 55\% of the GPT-3.5 citations but only 18\% of the GPT-4 citations are fabricated.
-Of the actual existing (non-fabricated) GPT-3.5 citations, 43\% include substantive citation errors, and of the non-fabricated GPT-4 citations it is 24\%.
-Even though this is a major improvement from GPT-3.5 to GPT4, problems with fabrication and errors in bibliographic citations remain.
-Therefore, for generated citations and references, it is of particular importance to ensure their accuracy and completeness.
+Bibliographic references are important for ensuring the scientific integrity of a paper.
+However, in many cases, cited references generated by LLMs such as ChatGPT are reported not to exist---that is, they are hallucinated or incorrect~\cite{li-ouyang-2024-related,huang2023citation, farhat2023trustworthy}.
+Most studies on this phenomenon are case studies presenting one or more examples.
+In a study by \citet{walters2023fabrication}, GPT-3.5 and -4 are used to generate 84 literature reviews containing 636 bibliographic citations.
+55\% of the GPT-3.5 citations were fabricated, compared to 18\% of GPT-4's.
+Additionally, 43\% of non-fabricated GPT-3.5 citations contain substantive citation errors, compared to 24\% for GPT-4.
+Despite this notable improvement, issues with citation fabrication and errors persist.
+In ScholarPilot~\cite{wang2025scholarcopilot}, retrieval tokens are generated to query citation databases and the retrieved references are directly fed into the model to augment the text generation process.
+The model is based on Qwen-2.5-7B and fine-tuned on a corpus of 500K arXiv papers.
+It outperforms other Qwen-2.5 variants according to model-based evaluation using GPT-4o.